MicrosoftDocs/Viva/Viva/glint/setup/360-schedules-comms.md

 ---
-title: Setup schedules and communications for a Viva Glint 360 (preview)
+title: Setup schedules and communications for a Viva Glint 360
 description: Follow this guidance to set up five sections about schedules and communications for your Microsoft Viva Glint 360 feedback program. ms.author: JudithWeiner
 author: JudyWeiner